skip-mev/connect/metrics.md

 * [`side_car_health_check_system_updates_total`](#side_car_health_check_system_updates_total): This metric is a counter that increments every time the side-car updates its internal state.
 This is a good indicator of the side-car's overall health.
 * [`side_car_health_check_ticker_updates_total`](#side_car_health_check_ticker_updates_total): This metric is a counter that increments every time the side-car updates the price of a given market.
 This is a good indicator of the overall health of a given market.
-* [`side_car_health_check_provider_updates_total`](#side_car_health_check_provider_updates_total): This metric is a counter that increments everytime the side-car utilizes a given providers market data.
+* [`side_car_health_check_provider_updates_total`](#side_car_health_check_provider_updates_total): This metric is a counter that increments every time the side-car utilizes a given providers market data.
 This is a good indicator of the health of a given provider.
 Note that providers may not be responsible for every market.
 However, the side-car correctly tracks the number of expected updates for each provider.

 Given the additional context above, we should expect the health metrics to be increasing at a rate of 2.0 updates/sec (every 500 milliseconds) for each market and provider.
 If the rate of updates is lower than expected, this may indicate an issue with the side-car.